Can Dogs Eat Welch’s Fruit Snacks? Which Ones Are Safe?

 1. Occasionally Allowed Treats

-Welch’s fruit snacks should be viewed as a special treat rather than a staple of a dog’s diet.
+Fruit snacks should be viewed as a special treat rather than a staple of a dog’s diet.
 These snacks are deficient in essential nutrients that make up a balanced diet and are heavy in sugar.
 Limiting their consumption can help avoid potential health problems.

 2. Examine the Ingredient Labels

-3. Children and Sharing
+3. Stop Sharing

-Ensure your children understand the significance of not sharing the Welch’s fruit snacks with the family dog if you have kids who eat them.
+Ensure your children understand the significance of not sharing the fruit snacks with the family dog if you have kids who eat them.
 Children might not be aware of the dangers these treats, especially ones containing xylitol, pose to pets.

 4. Watch out for Xylitol

-Xylitol is A typical artificial sweetener in sugar-free goods, such as some fruit snacks.
+Xylitol is a typical artificial sweetener in sugar-free goods, such as some fruit snacks.
 Dogs can become quite ill from even modest doses of xylitol, which can cause hypoglycemia and liver failure.
 Pets should not be given any products that contain xylitol.

 5. Moderation is Important